Legal Requirements

 The 401 certification must be obtained before the application for the 404 permit is transmitted to the U.S. Army Corps of Engineers.
 It is necessary, however, to get a sense of whether WDNR will grant, waive, or deny 401 certification during the environmental process of the project.
 WDNR should be consulted on 401 certification throughout the development of a project.
 Contact the regional environmental coordinator for guidance on WDNR consultation.

-What are the required ratios for wetland replacement?
+What are the required ratios for compensation for impacts to wetlands?

 For more information on wetlands and waters, contact: